scikit-maad/scikit-maad/docs/install.rst

 Installation instructions
 -------------------------

-**scikit-maad** is built on top of popular Python packages for scientific computing and digital signal processing, such as numpy, scipy, pandas, scikit-image and resampy.
+**scikit-maad** is built on top of popular Python packages for scientific computing and digital signal processing, such as numpy, scipy, pandas, scikit-image.
 Package managers like pip and conda can take care of these automatically.

 1. Standard installation